Suspended in time and space, Civita di Bagnoregio is a magical, almost surreal, destination.

 Civita di Bagnoregio is the birthplace of Saint Bonaventure, born around 1217 AD.
 In return for being miraculously healed by Saint Francis of Assisi, Saint Bonaventure became a leading theologian, minister general of the Franciscan order and cardinal-bishop of Albano.

 His only remaining relic – his right arm – is preserved in the cathedral in Bagnoregio.
-Although his home is long gone, there is a shrine is close to the house in which Saint Bonaventure spent his teenage years.
+Although his home is long gone, there is a shrine close to the house in which Saint Bonaventure spent his teenage years.

 How Long Do You Need to Visit Civita di Bagnoregio?